ratishoberoi/spur-ai-chat/README.md

 # Spur AI Support Chat

-A production-minded AI-powered customer support chat application built as part of the Spur Software Engineer assignment.
+A production-minded AI-powered customer support chat application built as part of the **Spur Software Engineer assignment**.

-This project simulates a realistic support assistant for a small e-commerce store, with a strong focus on correctness, clean architecture, robustness, and user experience.
+This project simulates a realistic AI support agent for a small e-commerce store, with a strong focus on **clean architecture, robustness, correctness, and UX polish**.

 ---